InsertCoinTheater/stream-docs/tickets.md

 You can check your tickets at any time using **!tickets** in chat.

-Chat Prizes are unlocked using Tickets, which are earned from [Lootboxes](tokens.md) during streams, which in turn are purchased using [Tokens](tokens.md).

-Each Lootbox contains Tickets, Tokens, Steam Game Giveaways, or an instant Beanboozled Bean for Tim to eat on-the-spot!

 ## Prizes, Costs and Commands
 | Prize | Tickets | Command |
 | ------------ | -------------: | ------------ |